neffercarrillo/security-plus/notes/README.md

 - quantitative risk analysis objective and numerical evaluation of risks.
 - exposure factor (EF) proportion of an asset that is lost in an event
 - single loss expectancy (SLE) monetary value expected to be lost in an event (Asset($) x EF)
-- annualized rate of occurence (ARO) freq with which a threat is expected to happen within a year
+- annualized rate of occurrence (ARO) freq with which a threat is expected to happen within a year
 - annualized loss expectancy (ALE) SLE x ARO
 - 4 risk management strategies 1 transfer (risk sharing. insurance.)
 2 accept (not mitigating risks. exemption. exception.)
 3 avoidance (altering plans) 4 mitigation
-- risk monitoring tracking and identifing risk
+- risk monitoring tracking and identifying risk
 - risk reporting communicating info about risk
 - important 1 decision making 2 risk mitigation 3 stakeholder communication 4 regulatory compliance